microsoft/AL-Go/Scenarios/settings.md

 **Note:** that you can have conditional settings on any level and all conditional settings which has all conditions met will be applied in the order of settings file + appearance.

+<a id="expert"></a>
+# Expert level

+The following settings and functionality requires knowledge in GitHub Workflows/Actions and PowerShell.
+Please only change these settings and use this functionality after careful consideration as these things might change in the future and will require you to modify the functionality you added based on this.

 ## Expert settings (rarely used)

 | Name | Description | Default value |